nagane09/TestForestFires/README.md

 3. Integrating ML models with a full-stack application
 4. Handling user inputs via a web interface
 5. Deploying Python ML applications on the cloud

----

-## ⚙️ How to Use
-1. Clone this repository
    ```bash
    git clone https://github.com/your-username/ForestFireFWI.git